coq/coq/CONTRIBUTING.md

 Thank you for your interest in contributing to Coq!
 There are many ways to contribute, and we appreciate all of them.

-It is frequent to see a pattern where people start with small contributions, and contributions to the ecosystem, before working incrementally their way up to the core parts of the system, and start to propose larger changes, or take an active role in maintaining the system.
+People often begin by making small contributions, and contributions to the ecosystem, before working their way up incrementally to the core parts of the system, and start to propose larger changes, or take an active role in maintaining the system.
 So this is the way this contributing guide is organized.
-However, it is by no means a way of saying that you should go through these steps in this order.
+However, it is by no means necessary that you go through these steps in this order.
 Feel free to use this guide as a reference and quickly jump to the part that is most relevant to you at the current time.

 We want to make sure that contributing to Coq is a fun and positive experience for everyone, so please make sure you read and abide by our [Code of Conduct][Code-of-conduct].

 ## Contributing to the ecosystem ##

+In this section, we present all the ways to contribute to Coq outside of the Coq repository itself.

 ### Asking and answering questions ###